 Combs previously served as the Operations Unit Chief of the Terrorist Screening Center (TSC), an SSA in the WMD Operations Unit, and as the SSA of the National Capitol Response Squad (NCRS).
 Prior to joining the FBI, Combs was a volunteer firefighter for eight years with the Freeport, New York and New Berlin, Wisconsin Fire Departments.

-Combs is currently an Associate of the Harvard Kennedy School's Program on Crisis Leadership.
+Combs is currently a Senior Fellow with Harvard Kennedy School's Program on Crisis Leadership.